tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Enable cross-domain tracking.
 Add the domains one for row.
 <img width="818" alt="Screenshot 2025-01-16 alle 14 33 32" src="https://github.com/user-attachments/assets/0ed6a515-8fd3-4834-8a7b-f1f19491a63f" />

 If ```enable_cross_domain_tracking``` option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
 When a user clicks on a link with a valid for cross-domain domain, the event listener sends a ```get_user_data``` request to the server.
-See [Get client id and session id value](https://github.com/tommasomoretti/nameless-analytics-measurement-protocol-and-utility-functions?tab=readme-ov-file#get-client-id-and-session-id-value) in [Nameless Analytics Measurement Protocol and utility functions](https://github.com/tommasomoretti/nameless-analytics-measurement-protocol-and-utility-functions/blob/main/README.md) repository.

 - When ```analytics_storage``` is granted and a user clicks on an authorized link: